BuckeyeSoftware/rex/doc/MODEL.md

 # Models

-Models in Rex are described with a JSON5 file
+Models in Rex are described with JSON5.

-Every model must define properties through a JSON5 file
+Every model must define properties through JSON5.

 Information on how to read this schema is described [here](JSON5.md)